ivankelly/bookkeeper-tutorial/README.md

 Whats this!?!
 The other instance is leader, but this instance first of all thinks it is leader and generates a number, and then generates a number even though it knows it is not leader.
 In fact this is perfectly natural.
 The leader election happens on zookeeper, but it takes time changes in the leader to be propagated to all instances.
 So a race occurs where an instance thinks it is the leader while zookeeper thinks otherwise.

-To solve this problem we need to some way to prevent previous leaders from continuing to think they are leader.
+To solve this problem we need to some way to prevent previous leaders from continuing to think they are the leader.
 Sending a message to the previous leader isn’t an option.
 Messages may get lost or delayed or the previous leader may be temporarily down.
 Another way is to use a shared log.
 All updates are written to the shared log before being applied.
 A new leader can tell this log to block writes from previous leaders.
-This is exactly what bookkeeper does.
+This is exactly what bookkeeper does!

 # Writing to the log